eldada/solar-system-simulation/README.md

 - Modern browser with WebGL support (Chrome, Firefox, Safari, Edge)
 - Works on desktop, tablet, and mobile devices

-## Project Structure
-- `index.html` - Main application
-- `style.css` - Responsive styling
-- `main.js` - Three.js simulation
-- `favicon.svg` - Saturn icon
-- `Docker/` - Container setup
-  - `Dockerfile` - Container configuration
-  - `.dockerignore` - Build optimization

 ## Credits
-Built with Three.js, WebGL, and HTML5 Canvas
+Built with Three.js, WebGL, and HTML5 Canvas.

+I also used [Cursor IDE](https://cursor.com/) (The AI Code Editor) to generate most of the code here as part of an experimental project.